Booth notebook

 Lineup logic first.
 Song notes right behind it.

-Buzzin' Fly is the thesis, and Genesis is the answer waiting on deck.
+Tonight is the thesis, and Something is the answer waiting on deck.

-Genesis opens with architectural precision, honors the request line, and sets a clear arc.
-The sequence moves from 1960s jazz to 1990s rock to 1970s soul, maintaining emotional pressure while evolving the color.
-Marvin Gaye’s 'You' lands the set with warmth and weight.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Genesis by Wayne Shorter off The All Seeing Eye (1966) a clean lane instead of boxing the handoff in.
-Genesis is already changing how the current record reads.
+It leaves Something by The Beatles off Abbey Road (1969) a clean lane instead of boxing the handoff in.
+Something is already changing how the current record reads.

 Record in focus